deriv-com/deriv-app/WRITING TESTS.md

     -   `jest.config.js`

-        General configuration of the jest which will use to run the tests from root directory of deriv-app
+        General configuration of the jest which will use to run the tests from root directory of _Deriv app_

-        * `collectCoverage`: with this flag jest will collect the coverage report in order to know how much and which files of the code has test coverage.
+        -   `collectCoverage`: with this flag jest will collect the coverage report in order to know how much and which files of the code has test coverage.
-        * `collectCoverageFrom`: To indicate which files should and should not test.
+        -   `collectCoverageFrom`: To indicate which files should and should not test.
 Generally we exclude all of `node_modules` directories.
-        * `collectCoverageFrom`: The type of needed coverage report.
+        -   `collectCoverageFrom`: The type of needed coverage report.
-        * `clearMocks`: configuration option to clear mocks automatically before each test.
+        -   `clearMocks`: configuration option to clear mocks automatically before each test.
-        * `projects`: To indicate that which components/directories should test.
+        -   `projects`: To indicate that which components/directories should test.
-        * `transform`: A map from regular expressions to paths to transformers.
+        -   `transform`: A map from regular expressions to paths to transformers.
 A transformer is a module that provides a synchronous function for transforming source files.
-        * `testRegex`: The pattern or patterns Jest uses to detect test files.
+        -   `testRegex`: The pattern or patterns Jest uses to detect test files.
-        * `transformIgnorePatterns`: An array of regexp pattern strings that are matched against all source file paths before transformation.
+        -   `transformIgnorePatterns`: An array of regexp pattern strings that are matched against all source file paths before transformation.
 If the file path matches **any** of the patterns, it will not be transformed.

     -   `jest.config.base.js`

         This Configuration file is held in common across all individual packages.
 In other words if you want to just run tests related to one package (e.g. trader) this is what that particular package will use as base configuration.

-        Also in each component has a `jest.config.js` which extend the `jest.config.base.js`
+        Also, each component has a `jest.config.js` which extend the `jest.config.base.js`

+#### Run tests from a specific package

-        In this case we have another option to run tests from a specific package inside the app:
+With the base configuration extended in all packages, we have another option to run tests from a specific package inside the app.
+For instance, we can run test just from `trader` package:

 ##### Prerequisite

-        ​ You should install `jest` globally using following command
+​install `jest` globally using following command:

-        ​ `npm install jest@[CURRENT_VERSION_OF_JEST_IN_THE_ROOT_PACKAGE.JSON] -g`
+​`npm install jest@[CURRENT_VERSION_OF_JEST_IN_THE_ROOT_PACKAGE.JSON] -g`

-##### Run tests from a specific package

 Navigate to the related directory of package on the command line, then simply run one of the following commands:

 `jest` or `npx jest`

-Please be informed with `collectCoverage` provided in the `jest.config.base.js` this command will generate coverage percentage in the directory that you are running the tests.
+-   Please be informed with `collectCoverage` provided in the `jest.config.base.js` this command will generate coverage percentage in the directory that you are running the tests.

--   `setupTests.js`
+####`setupTests.js`
 This configuration file helps to add some extra assets and tools to the jest framework in order to have better accessibility and tools for the test runner(`jest`).
 All of needed description are commented within the file itself.

 ### React Testing library

-​ Regarding setup of `jest` in the root directory of deriv-app you will see that we have access to all api's of `react-testing-library` in the
+​ Regarding setup of `jest` in the root directory of _Deriv app_ you will see that we have access to all api's of `react-testing-library` in the

 ​ global.
 So you can just start to write tests without import `expect`, `it` or `describe` and lots of others as well (check [react-testing-library/jest-dom](https://www.npmjs.com/package/@testing-library/jest-dom) official document for more info).

-​ In the deriv-app all of needed packages and configuration are in the root directory, So no need to worry about configuration in all packages.
+​ In the _Deriv app_ all of needed packages and configuration are in the root directory, So no need to worry about configuration in all packages.

 Some of added packages to root package.json are: